-25. In the first and fourth waves of the Geneva cases, the Dispute Tribunal dealt with the Respondent's proposed use of discretion in an administrative decision as the criterion for determination of the receivability of an application.
-The Tribunal found, first, the criterion of discretion proposed by the Respondent is systemically inappropriate.
-These considerations are incorporated here by reference.33 Second, there is, hopefully, no more contradiction in UNAT jurisprudence as to what constitutes a reviewable administrative decision, as the position taken by this Tribunal has been subsequently confirmed by the Appeals Tribunal in Lloret Alcañiz et al.
+Respondent cannot rely on the absence of discretion in his decision making.
+Relying with the Respondent's proposed use of discretion in an administrative decision as the criterion for determination of the receivability of an application.
+The Tribunal considers that, first, the criterion of discretion proposed by the Respondent is

+27. In the first and fourth waves of the Geneva cases, the Dispute Tribunal dealt systemically inappropriate.
+Second, there is, hopefully, no more contradiction in UNAT jurisprudence as to what constitutes a reviewable administrative decision, as the position taken by this Tribunal has been subsequently confirmed by the Appeals Tribunal in Lloret Alcañiz et al..
+This notwithstanding, the Respondent declared that he would not retract his opposition to receivability.
+The Tribunal, therefore, will once again discuss the two relevant aspects below.